 When will ballots be mailed?

-County boards of elections will begin sending absentee ballots to voters who request them on Friday, September 4.
-If you have already requested a ballot but do not receive it by September 15-20, contact your county board of elections office.
+County boards of elections will begin sending absentee ballots to voters who request them on Monday March 28, 2022.

 Statement About Absentee Ballot Security in North Carolina

 RALEIGH, N.C. – The following is a statement from the State Board of Elections office about the security of absentee voting by mail in North Carolina:

 Here are 12 reasons why absentee by-mail voting is safe and secure in North Carolina:

 1. Election officials send ballots only to registered voters who request them using official request forms.